anthonywinney/AI-Puzzle-Generator/README.md

 __Running the Program__

-This C program is designed to be run on Ubuntu.
+This C++ program is designed to be run on Ubuntu.
 Execute __make__ in the command line to compile.

 To run, execute: